MilesJoseph/Udacity_Capstone_DE/README.md

   * I94 Immigration Data: This data comes from the US National Tourism and Trade Office.
 This data records immigration records partitioned by month of every year.

   * World temperature Data: This dataset comes from a Kaggle Source.
-Includes temperature recordings of cities around the world for a period of time
+Includes temperature recordings of cities around the world for a period of time.
+The data size is 8599212 rows.

   * US City Demographic Data: This dataset comes Udacity.
 This includes data pertaining to city demographics.
+The data size is 2891 rows.

   * Aiport Code table: Source.
 Includes a collection of airport codes and their respective cities, countries around the world.
+The data size is 55075 rows.

 ## AWS Setup